Strength of Minibatch Noise in SGD: Related Works

-\textbf{Hessian Approximation of the Minibatch Noise.} Despite the importance of the model fluctuation $\Sigma$, there has been no significant progress in understanding what $\Sigma$ actually looks like in learning problems.
+\textbf{Hessian Approximation of the Minibatch Noise.} However, it is not yet known what form $C$ and $\Sigma$ actually take for SGD in a realistic learning setting.
 Early attempts assume isotropic noise in the continuous-time limit \citep{sato2014approximation, Mandt2017}.
-More recently, the importance of noise structure was realized \citep{Hoffer2017,jastrzebski2018three,pmlr-v97-zhu19e,haochen2020shape}.
-The ``Hessian approximation", which assumes $C\approx H$, has often been adopted for understanding SGD (see Table~\ref{tab: related works}); this assumption is often motivated by the fact that $C=J_w \approx H$, where $J_w$ is the FIM \citep{pmlr-v97-zhu19e}. \cite{jastrzebski2018three} combined this approximation with the continuous-time approximation to argue that the dynamics are the same for the same ratio $\lambda/S$ and that a larger ratio results in better generalization \citep{smith2017bayesian}.
-However, it is not known under what conditions the Hessian approximation is valid, and some empirical observations suggest that it can be very inaccurate \citep{liu2021noise}.
+In this setting, the noise is an isotropic Gaussian with $C\sim I_D$, and $\Sigma$ is known to be proportional to the inverse Hessian $H^{-1}$.
+More recently, the importance of noise structure was realized \citep{Hoffer2017,jastrzebski2018three,pmlr-v97-zhu19e,haochen2020shape}. ``Hessian approximation", which assumes $C\approx c_0H$ for some unknown constant $c_0$, has often been adopted for understanding SGD (see Table~\ref{tab: related works}); this assumption is often motivated by the fact that $C=J_w \approx H$, where $J_w$ is the Fisher information matrix (FIM) \citep{pmlr-v97-zhu19e}; the fluctuation can be solved to be isotropic: $\Sigma \sim I_D$.
+However, it is not known under what conditions the Hessian approximation is valid, while previous works have argued that it can be very inaccurate \citep{martens2014insights, liu2021noise, thomas2020interplay, kunstner2019limitations}.
+However, \cite{martens2014insights} and \cite{kunstner2019limitations} only focuses on the natural gradient descent (NGD) setting; \cite{thomas2020interplay} is closest to ours, but it does not apply to the case with momentum, a matrix learning rate, or regularization.

-\textbf{Discrete-time SGD}.
-The work closest to this work in spirit is \citet{liu2021noise}.
-Some other works also consider discrete-time SGD \citep{fontaine2021convergence, dieuleveut2017bridging, toulis2016asymptotic}, but the focus is not on deriving analytical formulae or does not deal with the stationary distribution at all.